physicsmonk/medypt/docs/source/index.rst

 Installation
 ------------

-MEDYPT is a pure Python package and is currently on `TestPyPI <https://test.pypi.org/project/medypt/>`_.
+MEDYPT itself is a pure Python package and is currently on `TestPyPI <https://test.pypi.org/project/medypt/>`_.
-You can install it using pip:
+You can install it easily for any platform using pip:

 .. code-block:: bash

    pip install --index-url https://test.pypi.org/simple/ --no-deps medypt

-But remember to install petsc4py, FEniCSx, and scifem first.
+But remember to install `petsc4py <https://petsc.org/release/petsc4py/>`_, `DOLFINx <https://docs.fenicsproject.org/dolfinx/v0.10.0.post3/python/installation.html>`_
+(need Python interface, and need to be configured with `PETSc <https://petsc.org/release/install/>`_ and `ADIOS2 <https://github.com/ornladios/ADIOS2/>`_), `scifem <https://github.com/scientificcomputing/scifem>`_, and `Gmsh <https://gmsh.info/#Documentation>`_ (need Python interface) first.
+Follow the instructions on their respective websites for installation.

 .. toctree::
    :maxdepth: 2